 How to Get There

 Dresden International Airport (DRS), serving mainly European destinations, is six miles northwest of the city center and easily accessible on the S-Bahn line #2 to the city center.
-I flew from New York City to Berlin's Tegel Airport (TXL).
+On a return visit, I flew from New York City to Berlin Brandenburg Airport (BER).
 Dresden is a two-hour train ride from Berlin or Prague, making it easy to combine with a trip to either city.
 Dresden has two main train stations (the Hauptbahnhof is a Norman Foster creation); many trains stop at both.

 The Old Town is perfect for walking: There's no better way to take in the statues and ornate buildings.
 But when you are tired or exploring farther afield, the city's tram system is cheap, far-flung, and clearly marked.
 Discount Dresden Welcome Cards cover public transportation and museum admissions.